TesiraXEL is designed for use with Tesira DSP processors and requires at least 1 Tesira DSP to pass signal to the amplifier over AVB.

-Every network device has a pass-through latency, including AVB talker and listener endpoints and copper or fiber links.
+Every network device has a pass-through latency, including AVB talker and listener endpoints and copper or fiber links and converters.
 The sum of all latencies must be less than 2ms to guarantee the ability to maintain playout synchronization across all endpoints at 2ms (2,000µs).
 The path from talker to listener must be under 2ms for all talker-listener paths in the system.

 Biamp AVB endpoints incur 125µs latency per source and sink device.